Battle of the Bismarck Sea: First attacks

 The convoy, moving at 7 kn, was not detected for some time, because of two tropical storms that struck the Solomon and Bismarck Seas between 27 February and 1 March, but at about 15:00 on 1 March, the crew of a patrolling B-24 Liberator heavy bomber spotted the convoy.
 Eight B-17 Flying Fortresses were sent to the location but failed to locate the ships.

 At dawn on 2 March, a force of six RAAF A-20 Bostons attacked Lae to reduce its ability to provide support.
 At about 10:00, another Liberator found the convoy.
 Eight B-17s took off to attack the ships, followed an hour later by another 20.
-The B-17s were planned to rendezvous with P-38 fighters from the 9th Fighter Squadron, however the B-17s arrived early and faced the Japanese fighters on their own for the initial air battle until the P-38s arrived.
+The B-17s were planned to rendezvous with P-38 fighters from the 9th Fighter Squadron, but the B-17s arrived early and faced the Japanese fighters on their own for the initial air battle until the P-38s arrived.
 They found the convoy and attacked with 1000 lb bombs from 5000 ft.
 They claimed to have sunk up to three merchant ships.
-Kyokusei Maru had sunk carrying 1,200 army troops, and two other transports, Teiyo Maru and Nojima, were damaged.
+Kyokusei Maru had sunk, carrying 1,200 army troops, and two other transports, Teiyo Maru and Nojima, were damaged.
 Eight Japanese fighters were destroyed and 13 damaged in the day's action, while nine B-17s were damaged.

 The destroyers Yukikaze and Asagumo plucked 950 survivors of Kyokusei Maru from the water.
 These two destroyers, being faster than the convoy since its speed was dictated by the slower transports, broke away from the group to disembark the survivors at Lae.
 The destroyers resumed their escort duties the next day.
 The convoy – without the troop transport and two destroyers – was attacked again on the evening of 2 March by 11 B-17s, with minor damage to one transport.
 During the night, PBY Catalina flying boats from No. 11 Squadron RAAF took over the task of shadowing the convoy.